Spin-Statistics Connection for Relativistic Quantum Mechanics: Discussion

 \subsection{Summary}

 Particles of spin-1/2 prepared at the parameter value $\tau=0$ need not satisfy the standard Dirac equation for a sharp mass, even though the wave packets may be extensive in all four dimensions of space-time at $\tau=0$.
-The particles may therefore all be prepared in eigenstates of the rotation operator $R(s)$ for a single pure spacelike rotation axis $s^\mu$ and so, if the particles are indistinguishable and if exchanges of states include homotopically-consistent exchanges of the rotation frame angles, Fermi-Dirac statistics are inferred.
-Subsequent evolution for $\tau>0$ preserves such statistics, even though each particle may no longer be in a rotation eigenstate.
+The particles may therefore all be prepared in eigenstates of the spin operator $S(s)$ for a single spin axis $s^\mu$ and so, if the particles are indistinguishable and if exchanges of states include homotopically-consistent exchanges of the spin frame angles, Fermi-Dirac statistics are inferred.
+Subsequent evolution for $\tau>0$ preserves such statistics, even though each particle may no longer be in a spin eigenstate.
 The relativistic spin-statistics connection obtains here so naturally because the parametrized Dirac equation is manifestly covariant as an evolution equation.